kokes/kb/README.md

 ---

-- I'm not a huge fan of overhyped parts of ML/AI, so I welcomed [this sober post](https://www.ben-evans.com/benedictevans/2018/06/22/ways-to-think-about-machine-learning-8nefy).
 - Not everything has to be centralised.
 This is one of the rarest use cases for complex technology, Chick-fil-A installed Kubernetes at the edge, since the internet is unstable (plus a few other reasons).
 There's [an article](https://medium.com/@cfatechblog/edge-computing-at-chick-fil-a-7d67242675e2) and [a video with slides](https://www.infoq.com/presentations/chick-fil-a-k8-clusters).
 - Lessons learned from [a Kubernetes outage at Monzo](https://www.youtube.com/watch?v=OUYTNywPk-s).
 And it's not the only Kubernetes post mortem, there's [a whole list of them](https://github.com/hjacobs/kubernetes-failure-stories).
 - Crash early, crash often.
 [Good tips](https://medium.com/@mattklein123/crash-early-and-crash-often-for-more-reliable-software-597738dd21c5) from the author of [Envoy](https://www.envoyproxy.io/).
 - [Linear models are awesome](https://youtu.be/68ABAU_V8qI), I’m glad someone can explain that with such rigour.
 Also, I thought I had too many slides, but I just witnessed Vincent go through 145 slides in 35 minutes.

----

-- A great talk by the creator of Node.js.
-[What he regrets and what he’d do differently.](https://youtu.be/M3BM9TB-8yA)

----
-title: "Assorted tech links #9"
-date: 2019-12-02T07:03:53+02:00
----

 ---